n6ai/minze/docs/guide/advanced-typescript.md

  * We are importing the base MinzeElement class
  * plus some tuple-type helpers.
  */
+import {
+  MinzeElement,
+  MinzeProps,
+  MinzeAttrs,
+  MinzeWatchers,
+  MinzeEvents
-import { MinzeElement, MinzeProps, MinzeAttrs, MinzeEvents } from 'minze'
+} from 'minze'

 /**
  * Since all properties and attribute properties